afcarl/vagrant-box-tweaker/README.md

 standard Puppet or Chef configuration.
 (See also:
 [Veewee](https://github.com/jedi4ever/veewee))

-Scripts used for provisioning should be placed in the `build_templates`.
+Scripts used for provisioning should be placed in `build_templates`.
 The `Vagrantfile` in that folderis a template used for spawning the Vagrant machines used to generate the boxes.